metallb/metallb/docs/hacking.md

 `TEST-NET-2` IP range
 from [RFC5735](https://tools.ietf.org/html/rfc5735), which is reserved for use in documentation and example code.
-It's fine to use it with our `test-bgp-router`, since it doesn't propagate the addresses beyond itself, but if you try injecting those addresses into a real network, you may run into trouble.
+It's fine to use it with our `test-bgp-router`, since they doesn't propagate the addresses beyond themselves, but if you try injecting those addresses into a real network, you may run into trouble.